LacunaOmnibus/MontyLacuna/README.md

 This is essentially a port of the Perl Games::Lacuna::Client module to Python.

 ## TBD
-- fix .gitignore
-    - ``var/*`` is no good; we need var/ to get created, that's what the .githold is for.
-    - At the same time, we want the contents of the 2 cache dirs, plus all logs and rotated logs, to be omitted from commits.
-- Send excavs should cache tested planet and star info.
-When running for 'all' planets, if multiple planets are ROFd, it's re-testing the same systems and planets over and over again.
-Fix.
 - Everything needs to be tested on Windows.
 In particular:
   - bin/captcha_test.py
   - installing modules via pip or however it works on windows.